J0Nreynolds/AndroidOpenCVCamera/README.md

 Open the cloned version of this repo as a project in Android Studio.
 Then, click File -> New -> Import Module.
 Navigate to where you just extracted the OpenCV Android SDK files, and use *OpenCV-android-sdk/sdk/java* as the source directory for the import.
 Click Next, then click Finish, using the default import settings.

 ### Step 3 - Modify the OpenCV module's imported build.gradle
-A new directory called *openCVLibrary{VERSION_NUMBER}* was created in the root of the project after importing the OpenCV module (it may not be visible in Android Studio - reopening project may help).
-In this new directory, there's a file called *build.gradle*, which you must modify in order to meet the SDK requirements of the application.
+After the import completes, a new folder *openCVLibrary{VERSION_NUMBER}* is created in the root of the project.
+In this directory, there's a file called *build.gradle*, which you must modify in order to meet the SDK requirements of the application.
 Make the following changes:

 #### In android
 compileSdkVersion 14 -> compileSdkVersion27